cliffhall/Fismo/docs/domain/index.md

 Those are all defined in [FismoTypes.sol](https://github.com/cliffhall/Fismo/blob/main/contracts/domain/FismoTypes.sol).

 ### JavaScript
 The [Fismo NPM package](https://www.npmjs.com/package/fismo) contains self-validating, self-marshaling representations of the domain model.
-The entities and enums are implemented as JavaScript classes, and are available in both browser and commonjs (Node) versions.
+The entities and enums are implemented as JavaScript classes, and are available in both ES6 (browser) and commonjs (Node) versions.

 #### Entity
 * 🔬 [`ActionResponse`](ActionResponse.md) - An invoked action's response.